Frequently Asked Questions

 Workshops

 The Beginners course is designed for those with no prior experience.
 Those new to wheel throwing are fully guided through the process.
+See details of the beginners course here.

+There is no requirement to hand-build for a set number of sessions.
 There is one wheel per participant meaning wheel throwing is possible throughout.
-There is no requirement to hand-build for a set number of sessions.

-All workshops have a small group size of 3 persons, giving opportunity for assistance on specific technical points where needed.
+All workshops have a small group size of 4 persons, giving opportunity for assistance on specific technical points where needed.
 While allowing plenty of chance for learners to ask questions and get one-to-one advice.

 There is not a strict limit.
 Guidance would be 6 to 8 small to medium size pieces.